zolk/docsify-web-component-docs/README.md

 ### Available Tags for Displaying Documentation

-Just include the following tags in your Markdown file to display component documentation information.
-For example:
+Include the following tags in your Markdown file to display component documentation information:

 ```md
 ## Button